ashleymedin/sundials/doc/shared/nvectors/NVector_CUDA.rst

       set to anything.
 If a CUDA stream is provided, it will be used to execute the kernel.

-   .. cpp:function:: SUNCudaBlockReduceExecPolicy(const size_t blockDim, const cudaStream_t stream = 0)
+   .. cpp:function:: SUNCudaBlockReduceExecPolicy(const size_t blockDim, const size_t gridDim, const cudaStream_t stream = 0)

       Is for kernels performing a reduction across indvidual thread blocks.
 The number of threads per block (blockDim) can be set to any valid multiple of